ACAD-repo/ICCNet-FidNet/README.md

 * Jupyter
 * Tensorflow version 1.9
 * Keras version 2.1.6
-* All other python packages stated in the Python Jupyter notebooks.
+* All other python packages stated in the Python Jupyter notebooks
+* Recommended minimum disk space of 4GB

 ## Package content
 * `/MATLAB/`: contains MATLAB code files and functions